BrandonBNguyen/Pitot-Static-Tube-Project/README.md

 ## Introduction

-This is an on-going project to design and develop an instrument capable of acquiring accurate measurements of air speed.
+The goal of this project was to design and develop an instrument capable of acquiring accurate measurements of air speed.

 ## To Do List